microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 Names can be provided on the commandline, in the original commandline.
 For example, `wt -w foo nt` would name the new window "foo".
-Names can also be set with a new action, `NameWindow`. `name-window` could also be used as a subcommand.
+Names can also be set with a new action, `NameWindow`<sup>[[3]](#footnote-3)</sup>. `name-window` could also be used as a subcommand.
 For example, `wt -w 4 name-window bar` would name window 4 "bar".

+To keep identities mentally distinct, we will disallow names that are integers (positive or negative).
+This will prevent users from renaming a window to `2`, then having `wt -w 2` be ambiguous as to which window it refers to.

+Names must also be unique.
+If a user attempts to set the name of the window to an already-used name, we'll need to ignore the name change.
+We could also display a "toast" or some other type of low-impact message to the user.
+That message would have some text like: "Unable to rename window.
+Another window with that name already exists".

+The Terminal will reserve the name `new`.
+It will also reserve any names starting with the character `_`.
+The user will not be allowed to set the window name to any of these reserved names.
+Reserving `_*` allows us to add other keywords in the future, without introducing a breaking change.

 ## UI/UX Design